duckdb/duckdb-web/_posts/2021-11-01-moving-holistic.md

 The `mode` aggregate returns the most common value in a set.
 One common way to implement it is to accumulate all the values in the state, sort them and then scan for the longest run.
-(This is why the standard refer to it as an "ordered-set aggregate".)
+(This is why the SQL standard refers to it as an "ordered-set aggregate".)
-The states can be combined by concatenation, which lets us compute the mode in parallel and build segment trees for windowing.
+These states can be combined by concatenation, which lets us compute the mode in parallel and build segment trees for windowing.
-This approach is very time-consuming because of the sorting - and may also use more memory than necessary if there are heavy-hitters in the list (which is typically what `mode` is being used to find.)
+This approach is very time-consuming because sorting is `O(N log N)`.
+It may also use more memory than necessary if there are heavy-hitters in the list (which is typically what `mode` is being used to find.)

-Another way to implement `mode` is to use a hash table for the state that maps values to counts.
+Another way to implement `mode` is to use a hash map for the state that maps values to counts.
+Hash tables are typically `O(N)` for accumulation, which is an improvement on sorting.
-If we also track the largest value and count seen so far, we can just return that value when we finalize the aggregate.
+If we also track the largest count seen so far, we can just return the corresponding value when we finalize the aggregate.
 This approach can also implement the combine operation by merging two hash tables together.
 With a combine operation, we can parallelise ordinary `GROUP BY` queries and build segment trees to compute `OVER` clauses.